Toxic Work Environment Lawyers

 Common examples include:

-• Retaliation after reporting harassment, discrimination, safety concerns, or other misconduct.
+Retaliation or reprisal after reporting harassment, discrimination, safety concerns, or other misconduct.

 Toxic workplace, harassment, and poisoned work environment